chrisveness/koa-sample-web-app-api-mysql/README.md

 compression, *passport* logins with remember-me, logging, flash messages, etc, and mocha/chai/cheerio for testing (I’ve ignored i18n which would introduce considerable complexity).

-Note that if you wish to set this up locally, you will need e.g. admin.localhost, api.localhost, and www.localhost set up in /etc/hosts.
-Either Node.js v4+ or io.js is required as Node.js v0.12 doesn’t
+Note that if you wish to set this up locally, you will need `admin.`, `api.`, and `www.` subdomains available.
+To do this, add a line with eg

+    127.0.0.1 www.localhost api.localhost admin.localhost

+to /etc/hosts (on Unix/Mac), or \Windows\System32\drivers\etc\hosts (on Windows).

-support template strings.
+Either Node.js v4+ or io.js is required as Node.js v0.12 doesn’t support template strings.

 ### Demo